lbaitemple/suiron_raspberrypi/README.md

-# beaglecar
+# beaglecar on raspberry pi
-This is an attempt to convert a freescale race car using BeagleBone blue
+This is an attempt to create a racecar using a raspberrypi and ROS (Python2.7)

 Dependencies:
 Check requirements.txt